Healthdirect Free Australian health advice you can count on.

 • your colour vision

-• your side (peripheral) vision
+• your peripheral (side) vision

-• how your eye pupils react to light
+• how your pupils react to light

-You may also need other tests to rule out other diseases or to find out the cause of optic neuritis.
-In some cases, you might be asked to have a magnetic resonance imaging (MRI) scan to make sure that you don’t have multiple sclerosis.
-Optic neuritis is often the first sign that someone has multiple sclerosis.
+You may also need other tests to rule out other conditions or to find out the cause of optic neuritis.
+You might be asked to have:

 How is optic neuritis treated?